MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingmessageiterator-prefetchsize-vb.md

-﻿---
+---
-Description: 'The PrefetchSize property indicates the size of the prefetch (read-ahead) buffer.
-This determines how many fax messages the iterator object retrieves from the fax server when the object needs to refresh its contents.' ms.assetid: '8c634532-4bc9-4395-84aa-76bb38a81f3d'
+Description: The PrefetchSize property indicates the size of the prefetch (read-ahead) buffer.
+This determines how many fax messages the iterator object retrieves from the fax server when the object needs to refresh its contents. ms.assetid: 8c634532-4bc9-4395-84aa-76bb38a81f3d
-title: 'FaxOutgoingMessageIterator.PrefetchSize property'
+title: FaxOutgoingMessageIterator.PrefetchSize property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingMessageIterator.PrefetchSize property